spatialthoughts/courses/python-dataviz-output/08_interactive_maps_folium.md

 ## Folium Basics

+We will learn the basics of folium by creating an interactive map showing the driving directions between two chosen locations.
+Let's start by defining the coordinates of two cities.

 ```python
 san_francisco = (37.7749, -122.4194)
 new_york = (40.661, -73.944)
 ```

+To create a map, we initialize the `folium.Map()` class which creates a map object with the default basemap.
+To display the map a Jupyter notebook, we can simply enter the name of the map object.

 ```python
 m = folium.Map()
 m
 ```

+The default map spans the full width of the Jupyter notebook - making it difficult to navigate.
+The `Map()` constructor supports `width` and `height` parameters that control the size of the leaflet map, but you still end up with a lot of extra empty space below the map.
+The preferred way to get a map of exact size is to create a *Figure* first and add the map object to it.

 ```python